Soft Particles and Infinite-Dimensional Geometry: Abelian gauge theory

 This obviously resembles the sigma model deformation formula \eqref{eq:transport} if we think of the index $I$ as running over both polarization \textit{and position} in the infinite-dimensional case.
 To determine if this parallel transport is path dependent, we could calculate the curvature of $\mathcal{G}/G$ using the antisymmetric double-soft theorem.
 It vanishes, and so does the curvature:

 The curvature vanishes because the infrared sector is described by a linear model.

-Interestingly, the formula \eqref{eq:SoftInt} can also be derived from a slight generalization of formulas that do not directly deal with infrared divergences or soft-exchange.\footnote{We thank Prahar Mitra for discussions on this point.} The authors of \cite{He:2020ifr} performed canonical quantization of four-dimensional gauge theory with the boundary conditions \eqref{eq:abelianBC} and found a formula relating $S$-matrix elements in different vacua.
+Interestingly, the formula \eqref{eq:SoftInt} can also be derived from a slight generalization of formulas that do not directly deal with infrared divergences or soft-exchange.
+The authors of \cite{He:2020ifr} performed canonical quantization of four-dimensional gauge theory with the boundary conditions \eqref{eq:abelianBC} and found a formula relating $S$-matrix elements in different vacua.
 The higher dimensional version of their formula (5.8) would be (up to normalization)

 Integrating by parts, this can equivalently be written

 which is \eqref{eq:SoftInt}.
 A formula like this for a finite deformation is possible precisely because the space of deformations is flat.
 Otherwise, there would be path dependence.